Matt-prog/DateTimeLib/README.md

 no recalcDST() | +1   +1   +1  | +0   +0   +0   +0   +0   +0   +0   +0   +0 | +0   +0   +0   +0   +0
 recalcDST()    | +1   +1   +1  | +0   +0   +0   +0   +0   +0   +0   +0   +0 | +1   +1   +1   +1   +1
 ```
+All `DateTime` instances does not supports leap seconds.

 #### Converting DateTime to string or char array
 Any `DateTime` instance can be converted to `string` (on Arduino to `String`) using member function called `toString()` or to char array using `toArray()`.